Care Home Mortgages

 Other ways to fund a care home purchase

 There may be other ways to get funding for a care home purchase or refinance, particularly if you already have a portfolio of property or investments.
-Depending on your circumstances, the two main options are likely to be:
+Depending on your circumstances, the main options are likely to be:

 • Taking out a bridging loan: this is a type of finance used to free up equity from other assets or investments you own in order to complete a purchase.
 Once the purchase is completed, you pay back the loan.
 Find out more in our guide to bridging loans.